 "Sorry," Julian said, "I didn't know you had company."
-Ray wore a fulllength apron proclaiming Kiss the Chef-and absolutely nothing else.
+Ray wore a full-length apron proclaiming Kiss the Chef-and absolutely nothing else.
 Julian hooked a thumb toward his room.
 "I'm beat; I'll see you in the morning," he said.
 "Just pretend I'm not here."

 Ray offered to lend a sympathetic ear, but Julian wished his friend a pleasant evening and disappeared into his room, closing the door gently.
 He rolled the suitcase over to the far corner and began to take stock.
-With the kitchen occupied-he heard a burst of female laughter-dinner was out of the question.
+With the kitchen occupied-he heard a burst of female laughter-dinner wasn't an option.
 That was okay.
 He knew unquestionably he was capable of skipping a meal.